wp-plugins/wp-days-ago/readme.txt

  (string) (optional) This text will be appended to the plugin's default output.

 $texts
  (array) (optional) This array allows you to change the texts used by the plugin.
 This will, for instance, allow you to translate the output to your language.
-The default values are array("today", "yesterday", "one week ago", "days ago", "year", "years", "ago", " day ago", " days ago").
+The default values are array("Today", "Yesterday", "One week ago", "days ago", "year", "years", "ago", " day ago", " days ago").

 == Upgrade notice ==
 No changes to your theme or configuration are necessary when you upgrade from a previous version.

 == Changelog ==

+= 1.7.1 =
+* Changed some of the default texts so that they start with a capital letter.

 = 1.7 =
 * Backwards compatible all the way back to Wordpress 1.5.